kiwojtylak/kiwojtylak.github.io/legal.md

 When you visit the Site, we automatically receive information about your device from your browser, such as your IP address.
 As you browse the Site, we also collect information about how you interact with the Site.
 We refer to this automatically-collected information as “Device Information”.
 We collect Device Information using cookies.
 “Cookies” are data files that are placed on your device.
-For more information about cookies and how to disable them, visit <http://www.allaboutcookies.org>
+For more information about cookies and how to disable them, visit: <http://www.allaboutcookies.org>
 We do this using Google Analytics: <https://www.google.com/intl/en/policies/privacy>
 You can opt-out of Google Analytics here: <https://tools.google.com/dlpage/gaoptout>
 {% else %}